bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 ### Exception handling

-So, if the error is an application error, you may be better off using good old exceptions:
+So, if the error is an application error, you need a way to tell the function to simply accept it. `RetryOptions` also contains a callback for determining whether exceptions should cause a retry or not.
+This, combined with a good old `try-catch`, gives you fine-grained control over how different types of errors in your functions should be handled.

 ```csharp
 try {